PocsGeza/Udacity_Rover_Challange/README.md

     ypix_w_cor_obs_trim = ypix_world_cord_obs[close_enough_obs]
 ```
 ### 7) Update Rover worldmap (to be displayed on right side of screen)
- a) Update worldmap
+ a) Update world map
- Filtering was added based pitch and roll aviod updating the worldmap when the perspective transform would produce incorrect mapings.
+ Filtering was added based pitch and roll avoid updating the world map when the perspective transform would produce incorrect mappings.
  I did not want to take time to figure what scenrio is causing the IndexError exception.

  ```